Skip to Main Content

 Finding evidence involves searching health databases.

 As no one database contains all the available health literature, it is important to widen your search.
-Depending on your topic, consider the following:
+Depending on your topic, consider the following types of databases:

 Pre-appraised/filtered databases